March 30, 2026

 5 Talk to an employment lawyer WARN Act claims have specific rules and deadlines.
 An attorney who handles California labor law can tell you whether you have a case and how to move forward.
 At Frontier Law Center, that first call is free.

-Employees facing mass layoffs often have specific questions about how the law applies to their situation.
-Here are the ones we hear most at Frontier Law Center.
+Employees facing sudden layoffs often need fast, specific answers.
+Here are the questions we hear most at Frontier Law Center.

-Does the California WARN Act Cover Part-Time Employees?
+Does the California WARN Act Apply to Part-Time and Hourly Employees?

-Can My Employer Avoid the Law by Calling It a Restructuring?
+Can My Employer Avoid the WARN Act by Spreading Layoffs Over Several Weeks?

-Absolutely, filing for unemployment benefits through the California EDD is separate from any legal claim.
-In fact, you should file right away to protect your income.
-Pursuing a case does not disqualify you from collecting unemployment, and collecting unemployment does not weaken your claim.
+Filing for unemployment through the California EDD is completely separate from any legal claim.
+You should file right away to protect your income.
+Collecting unemployment does not weaken a WARN Act case.
+Pursuing a case does not disqualify you from benefits either.

 Can a Mass Layoff Also Count as Wrongful Termination?

-If the layoff targeted employees based on age, race, disability, or another protected characteristic, the termination may violate additional California labor laws.
-Similarly, if the layoff singled out employees who filed complaints or took protected leave, that may amount to workplace retaliation.
-Learn more about how wrongful termination claims connect to mass layoff situations.
+It absolutely can, and it happens more often than most employees realize.
+If the layoff targeted employees based on age, race, disability, pregnancy, or another protected trait, the termination may violate additional California labor laws.
+The same applies if the layoff singled out employees who filed complaints or took protected leave.
+An attorney can evaluate both claims during a single consultation.

 How Frontier Law Center Can Help